-We come into this human existence with some influence of pains, traumas and memories stored in the DNA banks of our lineage (thanks mom and dad).
+We come into this human existence with some influence of pains, traumas and memories stored in the DNA (or epigenetic DNA) banks of our lineage.
 But we also come in as a blank slate of wonder and love open to the imprints of everything we see, taste, touch and dream.
 That blank slate is always there underneath the script of those past pains and traumas ready for the wonder of your life to be remembered.
 This remembrance of your true nature will slowly erase these stories of pain from your original slate.
 It doesn’t make them not so and it doesn’t make you forget.
 But the remembrance gently unwinds how they affect your body and the entrapment of your mind.
 How do we remember?
-We return to the greatest gift to your spirit.
+We return to the greatest gift.
 We return to what is real and palpable and has been with you in every single moment of this beautiful life.
 We return to the body.
+We return to the breath.
+We return to Life.

 The body is the ultimate story keeper- a sacred novel of events from this life and lives past.
-It’s resilience I bow to as it constantly balances incoming messages from all that we throw at it physically and emotionally.
-Yet, we overlook our own role in how we affect our body with our mind states and actions and attack it.
+The body’s resilience I bow to as it constantly balances incoming messages from all that we throw at it physically and emotionally.
+Yet, we overlook our own role in how we affect our body as we constantly, subconsciously attack it.
 We look at it as something to constantly “fix” when in actuality it is trying to “fix” us.
-We are so disillusioned and distracted by our mind and the stories our mind tell- we have become so numb to ourselves, that we cannot hear the healing messages clearly.
-In fact we label our discomforts as disease and turn to outside sources to alleviate our discomfort; again creating a story of pain, further confusing the body, furthering our pain.
+We are so disillusioned and distracted by our mind and the stories it has on repeat- we have become so numb to ourselves, that we cannot hear the healing messages clearly.
+In fact we label our discomforts as disease and turn to outside sources to alleviate our discomfort; again creating a story of pain, further confusing the body- furthering our pain.
 We rarely stop, sit, get quiet and centered and ask the source- our body- “what’s wrong? why do you hurt? how can I help?”.
-If your house was falling down you wouldn’t run out and buy a bunch of “band aids” without looking at the foundation and how the cracks wind up into the support beams and so on.

 The physical body was designed to transmute pain, pleasure, stress and illness to keep us in harmony (it really likes harmony).
 It was designed to “let go” through breath, tears, mucus, bowel elimination, sweat, orgasm, laughter, movement, sleep, birth, blood and death.
 It does not want to hold on to pain and only responds in contraction, disease and discomfort when we close the gates of release and fear the “letting go”.
 Letting go for most means weakness.
 Letting go for most feels frightening as we don’t know if the dam will break and drown us.
 Letting go means work.
 And letting go means meeting that place in yourself- that has always been there- that “knows”; the inner wisdom that runs the script of self love in the back of your heart but you ignore.